BrianBlum89/osTicket-Post-Installation-Configuration/README.md

 </p>
 <p>

-Now we will create departments to help with ticket visability so that certain departments can see their own tickets
+Now we will create departments to help with ticket visability so that certain departments can see their own tickets.
-So first thing you will do is select the "Departments" button in the agents tab. once you do that you will be able to create a new department.
-Every agent is assigned to a department depending on their assigned role within the helpdesk.
+First thing you will do is select the "Departments" button in the agents tab.
+Once you do that you will be able to create a new department.
+Every agent is assigned to a department depending on their assigned role inside the helpdesk.
 For this tutorial we will be creating the "SysAdmins" department, this is where the Supreme Admins will be designated.
-Other specific settings such as SLAs, managers and other email settings can be set up in the departments tab, however we will leave those blank for now.
-If done correctly you will see your new SysAdmin department appear in your departments dashboard just like it does in the picture below
+Other specific settings such as SLAs, managers, and other email settings can be set up in the departments tab.
+However we will leave those blank for now.
 </p>
 <br />
 <p>